Typical0/Windows11-Debloat-Guide/README.md

 ![Screenshot (14)](https://user-images.githubusercontent.com/85176292/132127314-a39be4cc-f084-4190-81e5-c44306db1edf.png)

-Unfortunately there is no way to remove "Get Started App" from the start menu without breaking the new startmenu/taskbar (at least for now) so let's just pretend it's not there at all :)
+Unfortunately there is no way to remove "Get Started App" from the start menu without compromising the new startmenu/taskbar so just pretend it's not there at all :)

 ### Removing Options from Settings Apps
 Now since you have removed the bloatware, it is recommended to remove the options related to them from the Settings<br>